tass-belgium/picotcp/README.md

 picoTCP is a small-footprint, modular TCP/IP stack designed for embedded systems and the Internet of Things.
 It's actively being developed by *[Altran Intelligent Systems](http://intelligent-systems.altran.com/)*.
 Textual information about picoTCP, you can find on the [about page of our website](http://picotcp.com/about).

-This code is released under the terms of GNU GPL v2 only.
+This code is released under the terms of GNU GPL v2 and GNU GPL v3.
 Some rights reserved.
 Other licenses may apply at the sole discretion of the copyright holders.

 Learn how to use picoTCP in your project by going through the **Getting Started guide** on our [GitHub wiki](https://github.com/tass-belgium/picotcp/wiki).